Reactive-Extensions/IxJS/readme.md

-# The Reactive Extensions for JavaScript... #
+# The Interactive Extensions for JavaScript... #
 *...is a set of libraries to compose pull-based collections and LINQ-style query operators in JavaScript*

 This project has moved to [CodePlex](http://rx.codeplex.com/) and only serves as a mirror.